iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 }
 ```

-A JSON-LD context can applied to JSON-LD several ways, including by serving it
+A JSON-LD context can be applied to JSON-LD several ways, including by serving it
 as part of an HTTP response, or by reference from within a JSON-LD data
 instance.